jjin43/SOCD-LastInputPriority/README.md

 # SOCD - Last Input Priority
-AutoHotKey v.2.0 Script for Last Input Priority SOCD Resolution on Keyboard
+AutoHotKey v.2.0 Script for Last Input Priority SOCD Resolution on PC
-Opensource project, do not use for comercial purposes.
+Author: Zow / jjin43
+* Supports L/R Last Input Priority
+* NO LONGER A PRIVILEGE FOR HITBOX USERS

-* Up/Down LIP functionality WIP
+* Up/Down LIP functionality [WIP]

 ## What is SOCD / Last Input Priority?
 SOCD means "Simultaneous Opposing Cardinal Directions."
 It is the physical actuation of cardinal directions that are separate and opposite to each other - ie, pressing Left and Right at the same time.
 Basically, it's how 'left' and  'right' inputs are handled when both keys are pressed at the same time.